RealImage/dyno/README.md

 ## License

-Dyno is available under the terms of the Mozilla Public License 2.0.
+Dyno is available under the terms of the MIT license.

 Qube Cinema © 2023